luisalfonsopreciado/Graph-Algorithms-Visualization/src/info/Floyd-Warshall.md

 ## Time complexity of Floyd-Warshall

 - There is a triple for loop in the above code that goes from 1 to the number of vertices.
-So it is simply O(V^3)
+So it is simply O(V^3), where V is the number of Vertices in the graph.